-article in 2016, we reported on proposed changes to the practical driving test.
-On Monday 4 December 2017, the changes came into effect.
+On Monday 4 December 2017, changes to the practical driving test came into effect.
 The aim, said the DVSA, was to reduce the number of road traffic collisions and serious injuries on Britain's roads

 Here, we take you through the changes with the input of two experts closely involved with driver training and road safety.
 Peter Rodger is head of driving advice at IAMRoadSmart (@IAMRoadSmart